Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: Results

 \subsubsection{Results Analysis}

-It can be seen that, as expected, relative to linear evaluation, the performance of all models can be improved by finetuning with the SED dataset.
-As the finetuning setup is more practically important than linear evaluation, we mainly analyze the finetuning results in the following, and most of the analyses are valid for the linear evaluation results as well.
+\addnote[DESEDTraining2]{1}{Table \ref{tab:linear_SED} shows the results.
+These results are deviated from the results reported in the DCASE challenge, that is because of the different experimental setups as discussed in Sec.~\ref{sec:DESEDTraining}.
+The objective of this study is to conduct fair comparison between different SSL models, instead of pursuing the SOTA performances on this dataset.} It can be seen that, as expected, relative to linear evaluation, the performance of all models can be improved by fine-tuning with the SED dataset.
+As the fine-tuning setup is more practically important than linear evaluation, we mainly analyze the fine-tuning results in the following, and most of the analyses are valid for the linear evaluation results as well.

 BYOL-A-V2 does not achieve reasonable performance, possibly due to its limited capacity for sequential processing with a two-layer CNN architecture.
-For SSAST \cite{gong_ssast_2022} and MAE-AST \cite{baade_mae-ast_2022}, increasing the temproal resolution of their frame-wise models from 20 ms to 40 ms largely improves the performance.
-The possible reasons are that the frame-level representations get more stable when averaging two frames, and meanwhile, the 40 ms temproal resolution is still fine enough for tracking the time variation of sound events.
+For SSAST \cite{gong_ssast_2022} and MAE-AST \cite{baade_mae-ast_2022}, increasing the temporal resolution of their frame-wise models from 20 ms to 40 ms largely improves the performance.
+The possible reasons are that the frame-level representations get more stable when averaging two frames, and meanwhile, the 40 ms temporal resolution is still fine enough for tracking the time variation of sound events.
+This could also be because the characteristics of one event cannot be well represented without sufficiently long frames.
 However, the performances of their frame-wise models still largely lag behind their patch-wise models.
-This is consistent with the observations in \cite{gong_ssast_2022}\cite{baade_mae-ast_2022} that, the patch-wise models are more suitable for sound events, while the frame-wise models are more suitable for speech signals.
+This is consistent with the observations in \cite{gong_ssast_2022,baade_mae-ast_2022} that, the patch-wise models are more suitable for sound events, while the frame-wise models are more suitable for speech signals.
 Sound events have more complex frequency structure, which can be better captured by the frequency split of patch-wise models.
 Among the comparison models, BEATs performs the best in terms of both $\text{PSDS}_1$ and $\text{PSDS}_2$, and MAE-AST-PATCH achieves close performance with BEATs.